dotnet/runtime/docs/coding-guidelines/updating-ref-source.md

 ## For .NETFramework Facade Assemblies

-Many assemblies expose reference assemblies on .NETStandard and .NETCore which define types but require facades on .NETFramework to forward types to their existing location in .NETFramework.
-In these cases we need to add type forwards manually to the reference assembly.
+Some assemblies define types in .NETStandard and .NETCore but require facades on .NETFramework to forward types to their existing location in .NETFramework.
+In these cases we need to add type forwards manually to the .NETFramework build of the reference assembly.
 TypeForwards must be added for every type in the compatible .NETStandard reference assembly that exists in the .NETFramework, types which are defined in the .NETFramework reference should be factored into a shared source file.